 Melo went from being a complete disappointment in his freshman season to a partial disappointment as a sophomore.
 He finally figured out how to defend in the zone, which won’t help him much in Boston but which did at least mean production, yet he developed little offensively, fouled a ton, and rebounded fairly sedately for one so physically dominant.
 Furthermore, as his production increased, so did the drama, including being suspended for the NCAA Tournament due to academic issues.
 Relative to expectations, Melo didn’t really work out in Syracuse.
 At least by being drafted this late, expectations in Boston are quite low.

 If Kevin Garnett returns for Boston, and Melo (and to a degree Sullinger) want it enough, they’re about to get quite the education.

 Jay Bilas continues to get to do all the talking (much of it negative in his Melo analysis) as no trades are coming in.
 It’s been a bad night for Bucher, and especially Katz, what with the bulging dicks and all.

 Tom Penn then confuses Tristan Thompson and Tyshawn Taylor.
 Not his best night either.

-Tangenting significantly, an interview with Christoph Waltz/Mike Dunlap takes place (bizarrely with NFL reporter George Smith) prompts Van Gundy to talk about Michael Kidd-Gilchrist instead.
-JVG warns that he doesn't know if MKG will be a star.
-This isn't what you want to hear about a number 2 pick, and it's made doubly weird by the phrasing of this as being a good thing.
+Tangenting significantly, an interview with Christoph Waltz/Mike Dunlap takes place (bizarrely with NFL reporter George Smith), one which prompts Van Gundy to talk about Michael Kidd-Gilchrist instead.
+JVG warns that he doesn’t know if MKG will be a star.
+This isn’t what you want to hear about a number two pick, and it’s made doubly weird by the phrasing of this as being a good thing.
 Charlotte at this point needs absolutely everything.
 But you know what they need most?
 Stars.

 Apropos of nothing, ESPN really should bring back the “must improve” captions.